-Part 3: 3 REASONS WHY WE SHOULDN’T PRODUCE MORE PLASTIC THAN WE NEED
+3 REASONS WHY WE SHOULDN’T PRODUCE MORE PLASTIC THAN WE NEED

-―Producing more plastic than we need is unsustainable because all plastics are derived from organic products and none are energy-efficient to produce.
+―Manufacturing plastics requires the use of non-renewable resources.
+All plastics are derived from organic products and none are energy-efficient to produce.

 Synthesizing too much plastic from petroleum or gas is a waste of non-renewable natural resources.
-Nowadays 8% of the global oil production is devoted to the making of these so-called conventional plastics: 4% as feedstock and 4% during manufacture.
+Nowadays, 8% of the global oil production is devoted to the making of so-called conventional plastics: 4% as feedstock and 4% during manufacture.
 As an example, producing a 1L plastic water bottle requires about a quarter of a liter of oil.

-The standard for the rational management of plastics (and other materials) through their life cycle is the concept of “waste hierarchy”.
-Loosely implemented by western countries over the past forty years, it has led to more or less sustainable outcomes in Europe and the United States.
+The standard for the rational management of plastics and other materials through their life cycle is the concept of waste hierarchy.
+Loosely implemented by Western countries over the past forty years, it has led to more or less sustainable outcomes in Europe and the United States.

 B, C and D are waste recovery operations.
 According to the European Court of Justice, the “principal objective [of waste recovery] is that the waste serve a useful purpose in replacing other materials which would have had to be used for that purpose, thereby conserving natural resources” (Abfall Service AG, C-6/00, 2002, known as the “ASA” case).
 This is also the definition of the 2008 Waste Framework directive (see below).

-The waste hierarchy concept was first formulated in Europe by the 1975 waste framework directive
+The waste hierarchy concept was first formulated in Europe by the 1975 Waste Framework Directive

 (75/442/EEC), which encouraged the “reduction of quantities of certain wastes, the treatment of waste for its recycling and re-use, the recovery of raw materials and/or the production of energy from certain waste”